ilgaiaz/sonar-mapping/README.md

 ls /dev |grep rfcomm
 ```

+Then on `mapping.py` the serial connection must be set as `/dev/rfcomm0`.

 ## Run
 After the configuration, the code is ready and is possible to run the `mapping.py` file.

 # Results

 Below is possible to see the final project made and a result map.

 ![finalProject](img/final.jpg)